Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Spin dynamics

 The position of these signals is a direct consequence of the coexistence of the DSL and the supersolid order.
 At low energies, the spinon particle-hole pairs can be created only across the Fermi energy among those gapped Dirac cones.
 Therefore, the allowed momentum transfer $\mathbf{p}$'s in Eq.~(\ref{S}) are about the separation of Dirac cones.
-As shown in Fig.~\ref{fig: neutron_EQ}, the distribution of the Dirac cones indeed matches the pattern of the INS signal in the momentum space.
+As shown in Fig.~\ref{fig: fig6}, the distribution of the Dirac cones indeed matches the pattern of the INS signal in the momentum space.
 The spectral continuum at $\{\mathbf{K},\mathbf{K}',\mathbf{K}/2,\mathbf{K}'/2\}$ is then a consequence due to the combination of the Dirac spinons and the supersolid order that has an ordering wavevector at ${\mathbf{K}}, \mathbf{K}'$.
-Since our theory is based on the free spinons and the Hilbert space constraint is not imposed on each site, the intra-Dirac-cone processes that contribute to the $\Gamma$ point would in principle be suppressed.
-This is the caveat of the free spinon theory.
+Since our theory is based on the free spinons and the Hilbert space constraint is not imposed on each site, the intra-Dirac-cone processes that contribute to the $\Gamma$ point should not be favored by the antiferromagnetic spin interaction, and would in principle be suppressed.
+This can be shown with a random phase approximation to incorporate the spinon interactions~\cite{PhysRevB.96.075105}.
+This is the caveat of the free spinon theory~\cite{PhysRevX.9.031026}.

 Although we have obtained the continuous excitation from spinons, the fluctuation of the order parameters can still be important, and these are spin-wave excitations as magnons.
 These magnons can also contribute to the INS spectrum, but not usually in terms of continuous excitation.
 The magnons contribute to the INS spectrum as a well-defined quasiparticle-like dispersion.
-We calculate the spin-wave dispersion with the linear spin wave theory, and the results are depicted in Fig.~\ref{fig: total INS}.
+We calculate the spin-wave dispersion with the linear spin wave theory, and the results are depicted in Fig.~\ref{fig: fig7}.
 The gapless spectrum is due to the breaking of the U(1) symmetry.
 The spectrum at $\mathbf{K}$ is understood by the supersolid order with a wavevector $\mathbf{K}$, and there is a visible gap at {\bf M} point.
 In reality, the magnetic order is strongly renormalized by the quantum correction~\cite{sheng2022two}, and the bandwidth of the spin-wave excitation should be suppressed compared to the linear spin-wave calculation.
 Taking together with the spinon continuum, the actual INS signal should be a combination of both spinon continuum and the magnonic excitations~\cite{bose2023proximate,lannert2003inelastic}.